 It’s equally as important to have the right treatment for mental health conditions as it is to receive treatment for physical health problems during pregnancy and the postnatal period.
 This will help you to stay as well as possible and enjoy family life.
 Priory’s nationwide network of hospitals and wellbeing centres offer specialist treatment for depression in pregnancy (antenatal depression) and in the first year after birth (postnatal depression).
 This is delivered by highly experienced consultant psychiatrists and therapists.

-The parenthood, pregnancy and family life (PPF) service at Priory Wellbeing Centre Harley Street offers specialist psychological and psychiatric care, treatment, support and advice, for parents with a wide range of mental health issues who are planning a pregnancy, are already pregnant, in the postnatal period, and beyond.
+The Perinatal Wellbeing Service at Priory Wellbeing Centre Harley Street offers specialist psychological and psychiatric care, treatment, support and advice, for parents with a wide range of mental health issues who are planning a pregnancy, are already pregnant, in the postnatal period, and beyond.
 A wide range of specialist treatment is available including relationship-based treatments and advice about using psychiatric medication in pregnancy and breastfeeding.
 We are also able to provide support for antenatal and postnatal depression across our national network of specialist hospitals and wellbeing centres.